Speed of extinction for continuous state branching processes in subcritical L\'evy environments: the strongly and intermediate regimes: Introduction and main results

 An interesting family of CBPREs arises when we consider discrete population models in i.i.d. environments (see for instance \cite{bansaye2021extinction, bansaye2015scaling, boeinghoff2011branching}).
 The scaling limit of such population models in i.i.d. environments can be characterised by a stochastic differential equation whose linear term is driven by a L\'evy process which captures the effect of the environment.
 This family of processes is known as \emph{continuous state branching processes in L\'evy environment} (or CBLEs for short) and their construction have been given by He et al. \cite{he2018continuous} and by Palau and Pardo \cite{palau2018branching}, independently, as the unique non-negative strong solution of a stochastic differential equation which will be specified below.

 The study of the long-term behaviour of CBLEs has attracted considerable attention in the last decade due to the interesting properties exhibited by these processes, such as an extra phase transition for the extinction probability in the subcritical regime.
 A list of key papers includes Bansaye et al. \cite{bansaye2013extinction}, B\"oinghoff and Hutzenthaler \cite{boeinghoff2011branching}, He et al. \cite{he2018continuous}, Palau and Pardo \cite{palau2017continuous, palau2018branching}, Palau et al. \cite{palau2016asymptotic} and Xu \cite{xu2021}.
 In all these manuscripts, the speed of extinction has been computed for the case where the associated branching mechanism is either stable or Gaussian, since the survival probability can be computed explicitly in terms of exponential functionals of L\'evy processes.
 More precisely, B\"oinghoff and Hutzenthaler \cite{boeinghoff2011branching} and Palau and Pardo \cite{palau2017continuous} have studied the case when the random environment is driven by a Brownian motion with drift and when the branching term is given by a Feller diffusion and a stable continuous state branching process, respectively.
 Both studies exploited the explicit knowledge of the density of the exponential functional of a Brownian motion with drift.
 Bansaye et al. \cite{bansaye2013extinction} determined the long-term behaviour for stable branching mechanisms where the random environment is driven by a L\'evy process with bounded variation paths.
 The case when the environment is driven by a general L\'evy process satisfying some exponential moments and the branching mechanism is stable was treated, independently, by Li and Xu \cite{li2018asymptotic} and Palau et al. \cite{palau2016asymptotic}.
+Moreover, the results for the critical regime in the aforementioned two articles can be extended to the case when the L\'evy environment has not finite second moment and satisfies the so-called Spitzer's condition (see Theorem 2.20 and Remark 2.21 in Patie and Savov \cite{patie2018bernstein}).
 More recently, Xu \cite{xu2021} give an exact description for the speed of the extinction probability for CBLEs with stable branching mechanism and where the L\'evy environment is heavy-tailed.